 Figure C13.F3.
-Samples of a Secondary Relevant Question
+Samples of Secondary Relevant Questions

 Did you help steal that car?
 Do you know how that car was disposed of?
 Do you know for sure who stole that car?
 Did you plan with anyone to steal that car?